xiaobo-guo/SLDebias/readme.md

 ## Prepare Data

-You will need to prepare the data for three datasets: CNN/DailyMail, WikiHow, and Webis-TLDR-17.
-We will introduce the prepare of them one by one.
+You must prepare the data for three datasets: CNN/DailyMail, WikiHow, and Webis-TLDR-17.
+We will introduce the preparation of them one by one.

 ### CNN/DailyMail
-For the CNN/DailyMail dataset, you can download it from [here](https://www.kaggle.com/datasets/gowrishankarp/newspaper-text-summarization-cnn-dailymail), unzip the file and put it in the folder:
+For the CNN/DailyMail dataset, you can download it from [here](https://www.kaggle.com/datasets/gowrishankarp/newspaper-text-summarization-cnn-dailymail), unzip the file, and put it in the folder:

 > ./data